ikarus-project/ikarus/docs/website/01_theory/LocalFunctions.md

 ```

 ## Implementations
-In the following we sumerize the local functions that are currently available.
+In the following we summarize the local functions that are currently available.
 In the follwing table $N^i(\boldsymbol{\xi})$ are the ansatz functions.

 | Name                      | Interpolation formula                                         | Note                                                                                                                                                                                                                                                      | Header |